kelvinlockwood/policies/terms/index.md

 * Misinformation (this includes content that may harm individual or public safety or trust)
 * Harassment or privacy violations
 2. Respect one another’s privacy: Please don’t post any personal information, photos or videos that you’re not authorised to share.
 We endeavour to remove any private information that is shared as quickly as possible.
 3. Be proactive: If you do spot a post or comment that breaks our community guidelines, please report it.
-You can do this by clicking on the little arrow in the top-right hand corner of a post and clicking on the ‘report’ button.
-If you’d like to discuss anything in more detail, then please get in touch via email, and we’ll do our best to help mail@fc.club
+If you’d like to discuss anything in more detail, then please get in touch via email, and we’ll do our best to help [mail@fcc.club](mailto:mail@fcc.club).
 You’ll still be able to see someone's account, posts and comments after you report them.
 Negative and distasteful comments are luckily few and far between - but rest assured we are here to help and step-in if the need arises.

 ## Features and Bugs